AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 # Algebraic data types

-Algebraic data types are one of the must useful features in Rust.
+Algebraic data types are one of the most useful features in Rust.

 !!!functional.rs:1-1